There’s no way that chronic depression, self-loathing, poor agency, or muscle tension could be optimal… right?

 More examples of locally optimal strategies

-Most chronic issues for the people I help end up looking like locally optimal strategies.
+Most chronic issues for people I work with end up looking like locally optimal strategies.
 For example, self-loathing often turns out to be a strategy for avoiding conflict with others.
-Lack of agency often turns out to be a strategy for avoiding judgements of failure.
+Lack of agency often turns out to be incentivized by avoiding judgements of failure.
 But ideally, they would both have self-love and be safe from conflicts; or have agency and be okay with judgements of failure.

 I’ve seen people make significant and sometimes total progress in weeks on issues they’ve had for years.
-One of my tenets is that any persistent mental issue is probably a locally optimal strategy.
+They never knew their chronic mental issues were locally optimal strategies.
 (Again: if my mind had hit the “undo depression” button while I was depressed, I would’ve gotten hurt!)

 In my own growth, my issues relating to depression, empathy, conflict avoidance, emotional numbness, eye contact, boundaries, neck pain, and more all turned out to be locally optimal strategies.
-Only once I fully understood what an issue was doing for me did I make a step change towards resolving it.
+Only once I fully understood the incentives for having an issue did I make a step change towards resolving it.

 How common are locally optimal strategies?